Term of the Moment

 Feature Size Measured in Nanometers

-Historically, the feature size referred to the length of the silicon channel between source and drain in the transistor (see FET).
-Today, the feature size is typically the space between two wires on a wiring layer.
+The feature size may refer to the length of the silicon channel between source and drain in the transistor.
+However, it may also be measured as the space between wires on a wiring layer.
+For the different types of transistors, see FET.

 The smallest feature sizes are found on the latest, high-end CPU, SoC and AI chips that retail from several hundred to several thousand dollars apiece.
-However, 8-bit and 16-bit microcontrollers (MCUs) are used by the billions every year and sell for as little as a dollar and even less in quantity.
-They require far fewer transistors that do not need to be as dense.
-A $2 microcontroller has feature sizes similar to the high-end chips a decade or two earlier.
-See microcontroller, CPU and SoC.
+However, 8-bit and 16-bit microcontrollers (MCUs) are used by the billions every year and sell for as little as a dollar and less in quantity.
+They use far fewer transistors and have feature sizes like the high-end chips a decade or two earlier.
+See microcontroller, CPU, SoC and AI chip.

 Unbelievable How Small They Are!

-As hard as this is to fathom, using state-of-the-art process technology, one square millimeter holds more than 100 million transistors (see transistor density).
+Almost impossible to fathom, using state-of-the-art process technology, one square millimeter holds more than 100 million transistors.
+That is an area roughly equivalent to the head of a pin!
+See transistor density.

-The following table of feature sizes does not mean every chip manufacturer improved its chips in the very same years.
+The following table of feature sizes does not mean every chip manufacturer improved its chips in the same years.
 Nevertheless, it shows the progression over the decades.
-See active area and half-node.

 Nanometers Micrometers